4th Grade: Physical Science

 This simple "how to make a water wheel" activity makes physics come alive for your child by demonstrating how different kinds of energy work.

 Sometimes measuring liquids scientifically is tricky.
 Give your budding scientist some practice, by reading measurements on graduated cylinder illustrations.

 A handy worksheet that breaks down the properties of metal.
 A good physical science review sheet to keep around for reference.

 Your child will learn how electricity is made and used by drawing pictures of household products that use electricity to create light, heat, and motion.

 A lot of common objects use electromagnets to work.
-This word search will help your child think about electrical and mechanical devices around her!
+This word search will get your child thinking about all the electrical and mechanical devices around her!

 Give your budding chemist the facts and practice she needs for measuring with graduated cylinders.